South Portland football team to forfeit first-round playoff game against Bonny Eagle

 SOUTH PORTLAND (NEWS CENTER Maine) -- The South Portland High School football team plans to forfeit its first-round playoff game against Bonny Eagle High School on Friday night due to injuries depleting the team's healthy players, according to multiple players' families.

-The Maine Principal's Association, South Portland athletic director Todd Livingston, and Bonny Eagle athletic director Eric Curtis did not respond to requests for comment.
+The Maine Principals' Association and Bonny Eagle athletic director Eric Curtis did not respond to requests for comment.

 The winner of that game would have gone on to play Scarborough in the regional semifinals.

-Note: UPDATE -- South Portland athletic director Todd Livingston announced Thursday morning in a Tweet that after consideration with coaching staff, medical staff, and administration, the Red Riots will officially not play their game against Bonny Eagle on Friday.